girouardja/INFO6150/README.md

 # INFO6150
-A repository to contain all information related to INFO6150
+A repository to contain deliverables for INFO6150 assignment 1